pokt-network/poktroll-clients-py/README.md

 signing_key_name = "key-name"

 """
-Query node RPC URL is the HTTP URL for the poktroll RPC endpoint to which the block client will send query requests.
+Query node RPC URL is the HTTP URL for the poktroll RPC endpoint to which query clients will send requests.
 """
 query_node_rpc_url = "http://127.0.0.1:26657"

-"""
-Query node RPC websocket URL is the websocket URL for the poktroll RPC endpoint to which the events query client will connect and subscribe.
-It is typically the same as query_node_rpc_url, but with the ws:// scheme and /websocket path.
-"""
-query_node_rpc_websocket_url = "ws://127.0.0.1:26657/websocket"

 """
 Tx node RPC URL is the gRPC gateway URL for the poktroll RPC endpoint to which the